 Schedule reminders a week in advance

-In order to ensure that team members are prepared for meetings, it is a good idea to set a reminder in your own calendar a week in advance of your scheduled meetings.
-You can use this as an opportunity to email your team to remind them about the upcoming meeting, and to remind members about pending action items.
-You can add reminders in Google Calendar and Outlook.
+In order to ensure that team members are prepared for meetings, it’s a good idea to set a reminder in your own calendar a week in advance of your scheduled meetings.
+You can use this as an opportunity to email your team to remind them about the upcoming meeting and to remind members about pending action items.
+You can also add reminders in Google Calendar and Outlook.

 Create a shared calendar for projects and deadlines